surjikal/backbone-mcommerce-client/README.md

 ### Installation

 1. Install **Node.js** and **Compass**.
-2. Install global dependencies.
-You may need to run these commands with elevated privileges.
-   a.
-Run `npm install grunt -g` to install **Grunt**.
+2. Run `npm install grunt -g` to install **Grunt**.
-   b.
-Run `npm install coffee-script -g` to install **CoffeeScript**.
+3. Run `npm install coffee-script -g` to install **CoffeeScript**.
-3. Run `npm install -d` to install the node dependencies.
+4. Run `npm install -d` to install the node dependencies.
-4. Run `./fetch-libs.sh` to fetch the third party client-side JS libraries.
+5. Run `./fetch-libs.sh` to fetch the third party client-side JS libraries.
-5. Run `grunt` to compile and package up the application.
+6. Run `grunt` to compile and package up the application.
-6. Done!
+7. Done!

 ## Running the app